andrew-pete/node_scrapr/README.md

     "a": "PHI",
     "h": "CHI"
   },
-  {"_comment": "there is more data returned but hidden..."}
 ]
 ```
 Now, let's get the shift data for the same game.
 It's important to note that a prefix of either TH (home) or TV (visitor) is needed, along with the id, to get that data.